BenGutteridge/range-measure/README.md

 # On Measuring Long-Range Interactions in Graph Neural Networks

-Repo containing experiments from the under-review paper "On Measuring Long-Range Interactions in Graph Neural Networks", investigating long-range benchmark tasks and architectures.
+Repo containing experiments from the paper "On Measuring Long-Range Interactions in Graph Neural Networks", accepted to ICML 2025.

-Code from [1] and [2].
+Code adapted from from [1] and [2].

+**N.B. this repo is a *work-in-progress*, updated code coming soon.**

 ### Setup
 ```bash